Tanda Tula

 We had not looked at them in years.
 Some dated back to the 1970s – the earliest days of this camp, before it was any of the things it is now.

-Beyond the mirth, we felt something else – a pride that has nothing to do with how far the camp has come, and everything to do with the fact that it was always, even then, trying to do the same thing.
-Give people something real.
+Beyond the hilarity, we felt something else – a pride that has nothing to do with how far the camp has come, and everything to do with the fact that it was always, even then, trying to do the same thing – to give people something real.
 Something they could not find anywhere else.
 Something true.

 We found the golden thread in those archives, running from 1976 to today.
 The thread to our Living Legacy…